-Our travel booking provider TripAction provides an emissions report for all flights booked on Egencia, including radiative forcing. - Ground transportation:
+Our travel booking provider Navan provides an emissions report for all flights booked on Egencia, including radiative forcing. - Ground transportation:

 Emissions from ground transportation include emissions from train travel, taxis, travel in personal cars and in hire cars.
 Total emissions from ground transportation account for less than 1% of emissions from air travel.
 Due to the small size of these emissions, the calculations (detailed below) are based on estimates.

 Train travel:

-Train travel is generally booked directly with train companies (instead of TripAction).
+Train travel is generally booked directly with train companies (instead of Navan).
 We obtain the total expenses on train travel from Group Finance.
-We then estimate the total distance travelled using an average cost per km of 0.69 GBP.
-This figure is taken from a European Commission study - "Study on the prices and quality of rail passenger services" (page 14) for the average cost per km of train travel in the UK.
-The UK average was selected because of the large proportion of train trips taken in the UK by Informa colleagues.
+We then estimate the total distance travelled using an average cost per km of £0.36 based on average of rates per km for most common train companies used by our colleagues.
 Using the estimated distance travelled, we then calculate CO2e emissions using the DEFRA factor for national rail travel.
 Taxis:

 Taxis are not booked through Egencia.
 We obtain the total expenses on taxis from Group Finance.
-We then estimate the total distance travelled in taxis using an average cost of 0.13562 pence per metre.
-This figure is taken from taxi fares in London.
+We then estimate the total distance travelled in taxis using an average cost of 0.13930 pence per metre.
+This figure is taken from an average of taxi fares in major cities where we operate.
 Using the estimated distance travelled, we then calculate CO2e emissions using the DEFRA factor for km travelled in taxis.
 Travel in personal cars:

 We obtain the total amount that colleagues claimed on expenses for mileage driven in their own cars from Group Finance.
-We use the mileage rate used in the US (\$0.63 per mile) to estimate a total distance travelled in personal cars.
+We use an average mileage rate of £0.50 (calculated using rates from major countries where we operate) to estimate a total distance travelled in personal cars.
 We then apply the DEFRA emission factor for an average car to calculate CO2e emissions.
 Hire cars:

 We obtain the total spend on hire cars from Group Finance and assume an average cost per km of £0.65 to calculate the total distance travelled in hire cars.
-We then apply the DEFRA emission factor for an average car to calculate CO2e emissions. - Hotels:
+We then apply the DEFRA emission factor for an average car to calculate CO2e emissions.
+Hotels: